 - CONSISTENCY with the GOVERNOR'S BUDGET RECOMMENDATIONS.
-The first four years of the upcoming CIP (FY2024-2027) should be consistent with the Governor's recommendations.
-The fifth year (FY2028) and sometimes the sixth year (FY2029) should reflect a natural progression of funding for projects from the prior years.
-We should assume that funding for FY2028-FY2033 will be as described in SB682, namely: "current level of funding adjusted for inflation."
+The first four years of the upcoming CIP (FY2025-2028) should be consistent with the Governor's recommendations.
+The fifth year (FY2029) and sometimes the sixth year (FY2030) and beyond should reflect a natural progression of funding for projects from the prior years.
+We should assume that funding for FY2029-FY2034 will be as described in SB682, namely: "current level of funding adjusted for inflation."
 Changes to the asking year of the Governor's CIP, as enacted by the General Assembly, should be reflected in your submission. - 2.
 FIVE and TEN-YEAR PLANS.
 Though the Regents only submit a five-year plan to the State, the Governance Bill requires us to plan using a Ten-Year horizon, so your submission to the System Office should be for ten years. - Only plans formatted like the available online excel spreadsheet are acceptable. - Use last year's Board CIP as a guide to format your submission, and match the column format used. - A sample is included with the capital budget reference materials on our web page.

-It is important that you look carefully at the "out years" in the budget (those beyond the Governor's current CIP, or FY2028-FY2033 and consider how your building priorities should be positioned for funding.
-The Regents' Five Year CIP (FY2023-2027), June 2021, should be consulted (see the Office of Capital Planning).
+It is important that you look carefully at the "out years" in the budget (those beyond the Governor's current CIP, or FY2029-FY2034 and consider how your building priorities should be positioned for funding.
+The Regents' Five Year CIP (FY2024-2028), June 2021, should be consulted (see the Office of Capital Planning).

-You should use the latest numbers and queue position reflected in the Governor's current CIP released in January 2022.
-Please note that project costs may have been amended by the Governor and/or the General Assembly since the Board's CIP was approved in June 2021.
+You should use the latest numbers and queue position reflected in the Governor's current CIP released in January 2023.
+Please note that project costs may have been amended by the Governor and/or the General Assembly since the Board's CIP was approved in June 20212